rabbitmq/build-env-images/README.md

 This Debian Bookworm-based image provides a very recent version of Erlang 26.x plus a very recent version of Elixir.

+Only `amd64` packages are produced because our team only produces `amd64` Debian packages for Erlang at the moment.

 To pull it: